 5. Read the Manual

-Without understanding how the appliance operates and functions, it can be easy to make mistakes when using it, which can lead to potential issues.
+Without understanding how the appliance operates, functions, and what are the existing electronic parts, it can be easy to make mistakes when using it, which can lead to potential issues.
 The instructions can also provide tips on how to maintain the product to ensure it lasts long-term.
 If you tossed the manual out, consider contacting the manufacturer or visiting their website.

 Scheduling an annual inspection is also necessary to ensure a professional can take a close look at the parts and the operation of the item every six to 12 months.
 They’re trained and experienced to identify any potential issues and can diagnose specific problems that may be present.
 Most technicians can perform the repairs immediately or will offer suggestions on how to improve its operation, which can make it work better and last longer.